ralphlee630/234796308-LEE/README.md

-This serves an assignment to my course subject CC22 - Platform Technologies
+This serves as my output for CIT14 - Web Technology